NetherGamesMC/support/docs/managing-your-titan-subscription.md

-# Managing Your Titan Rank
+# Managing Your Titan Subscription

 The following article provides instructions for cancelling or transferring your Titan rank.